-It is a fact that the world glorifies teenager years, just look at the movies with the subject of high school.
+It is a fact that the world glorifies teenage years, just look at the movies with the subject of high school.

 Teenagers are the most vulnerable to peer pressure than other ages.
 Not to mention that now teenagers spend 5 times more money than their parents did at the same age.

 Why?
-Because teenagers don’t know who they are truly yet.
+Because teenagers don’t know who they are yet.

-Studies have shown that when a teen ask for an iPhone, a pair of jeans or a Wii game is asking more than the latest product.
+Studies have shown that when a teen asks for an iPhone, a pair of jeans or a Wii game is asking for more than the latest product.
 They’re trying to increase their self-esteem.

 Deborah R. John at the University of Minnesota recruited 250 kids from the ages 8-18 and asked them to answer the question: “What makes you happy”.

 The results showed that children with higher self-esteem chose words that described nonmaterial activities such as playing or getting good grades.